pytorch/pytorch/docs/source/notes/autograd.rst

   the gradients are computed under the assumption that the function is a part of a larger real-valued loss function :math:`g(input)=L`.
-The gradient computed is :math:`\frac{\partial L}{\partial z^*}` (note the conjugation of z), which is precisely the direction of the step you should take in gradient descent.
+The gradient computed is :math:`\frac{\partial L}{\partial z^*}` (note the conjugation of z), which is precisely the direction of the step you should take in gradient ascent.
 Thus, all the existing optimizers work out of the box with complex parameters.
 - This convention matches TensorFlow's convention for complex differentiation, but is different from JAX (which computes